priyanshudua/portfolio-website/README.md

 # Priyanshu Kumar Dua's Portfolio

 Welcome to my portfolio!
-I’m Priyanshu Kumar Dua, a final-year Computer Engineering student passionate about data science, full-stack development, and IT support.
+I’m Priyanshu Kumar Dua, a recent Computer Engineering graduate with a passion for data science, full-stack development, and IT support.
 This portfolio showcases my projects, skills, and experiences in the world of tech.
 ### 🌐 Live Demo: [priyanshu.netlify.app](https://priyanshu.netlify.app)

 ---